From the intersection of Rt. 7 and Rt. 44 in Canaan, drive south about 3 miles to

 From Waterbury: I-84 East to I-691 East to Exit 5 (CT-71/Chamberlin Hwy.).
 Make left onto Route 71.
 Stay on Route 71 for about 4.5 miles.
 At fork, bear left onto 71A, make immediate left onto Reservoir Rd.
 See below.

 From New Haven/Middletown: I-691 West to Exit 6 (Lewis Ave.).
 Make a left at end of ramp, Left at end of road at the light.
 Go up to end of road, about 1/2 mile, make right onto Route 71 east.
 Stay on Route 71 for about 4.5 miles.
 At fork, bear left onto 71A, make immediate left onto Reservoir Rd.
 See below.

 Then follow Reservoir Rd. (which becomes Carey St.) until it ends in 1.9 miles.
 Turn right on Andrews St. and make an immediate left on Sheldon Rd.
 Park considerately on Sheldon Rd. or Moore Hill Dr.

-Option 1: Turn left on (north) on Andrew St. and walk about 200 yards.
+Option 1: Turn left (north) on Andrew St. and walk about 200 yards.
 Just after you pass the last house on the right, look for a faint trail into the woods on the right.
 Follow this trail 0.4 mile.
-It will lead you to a bulletin board.
-Go a little further and turn right and climb the stairs to access the top of the cliff or go straight to access the base.
+It will lead you past a very large boulder to a bulletin board.
+Go a few yards further and turn right up the rock stairs to access the top of the cliff or go straight to access the base.